- The Buzz About Bees

 Be a Hero: Why Bee Pollination Matters

-Honey Bee production accounts for over $20 billion in U.S. crop production.
+Honey Bee production accounts for over $15 billion in U.S. crop production and 130 fruits and vegetables (USDA).
 And, for growers interested in starting a bee pollinator garden, spring and summer are the best times of the year to start planting pollinating flowers into fall.

 According to the American Beekeeping Foundation, some fruits including blueberries, apples, citrus, pears, pumpkin, strawberries and cherries rely predominately on bee pollination.
 Other plants, such as almonds, rely entirely on pollination for growth.
 Pollination not only helps to produce delicious tasting fruits and vegetables; but it also leads the way to the next generation of plants.
 Honey bees survive on pollen from flowers and have to fight off deer, bears and other wildlife to eat.